Patient Services Manager Visa Sponsorship Jobs in North Dakota

 Qualifications

-Graduate from an accredited nursing program, including, but not limited to, those accredited by the Commission on Collegiate Nursing Education (CCNE), Accreditation Commission for Education in Nursing (ACEN), or National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA).
+Graduate from a nationally accredited nursing program preferred, including, but not limited to, Commission on Collegiate Nursing Education (CCNE), Accreditation Commission for Education in Nursing (ACEN), and National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA).

 Currently holds an unencumbered RN license with the State Board of Nursing where the practice of nursing is occurring and/or possess multistate licensure if in a Nurse Licensure Compact (NLC) state.
-Incumbent must obtain and subsequently maintain required department specific competencies and certifications including Basic Life Support (BLS) within 60 days of hire.
-Certification in: Case Management (CCM), or holds a certification in their patient population specialty that they serve, is encouraged when eligible.
+Nurses performing nursing practice over the telephone require licensure in the states where the patients being served reside.
+Obtains and subsequently maintains required department specific competencies and certifications.
+Certification is encouraged and may be required depending on specialty or service area.
+Basic Life Support (BLS) is required.

 Benefits